Skip to content

 dispatcher.register_handler("create_sphere", handle_create_sphere)

-# 3. Dispatch from JSON (wire format)
+# 3. Dispatch using JSON (wire format)

 import json